-Orthodontist/Dental/Medical Appointments: We would prefer all medical appointments to be arranged outside of College hours, however, if this is not possible we require all students to follow the protocol below:
+Orthodontist/Dental/Medical Appointments: We would prefer all medical appointments to be arranged outside of College hours, however, if this is not possible, we require all students to follow the protocol below:

-If a student arrives late or needs to leave the College early we require the Parent/Carer to write a signed note, which must then be countersigned by their Form Tutor.
-Before the student is allowed to leave the site he/she must show this note, plus signatures, to Student Reception.
+If a student arrives late or needs to leave the College early, we require the parent/carer to write a signed note, which must then be countersigned by their Form Tutor.
+Before the student is allowed to leave the site they must show this note, plus signatures, to Student Reception.

-If a student feels unwell at college or needs to leave early: If a student feels unwell at College and needs to leave early, they can either visit the First Aid room or they will be required to get permission from Mrs Jones, Mrs Barnsley, or Ms Kavanagh before signing out at Student Reception.
+If a student feels unwell at College or needs to leave early: If a student feels unwell at College and needs to leave early, they can either visit the First Aid room or they will be required to get permission from Mrs Barnsley, Miss Adams, Mrs Cox or Mrs Clennett before signing out at Student Reception.